-Students receive information on actions arising from PVG meetings via Student Representatives.
+Students receive information on actions arising from PVG meetings via the Student voice leaders.
 Meeting Dates: generally, 6th week of each semester.

 Student Surveys

 Students are required to take part in the course evaluation procedure at the end of every semester through Neptun.
 This feedback process aims to elicit your views on the quality of all the courses you have taken, and your experience of being a student on your programme of study.